A delicious native grain from Minnesota.

 Really wild wild rice is still totally hand gathered—two humans, a canoe, one long pole to push, two sticks to “knock” the rice into the front of the canoe, one “Creator” (to use the Ojibwe term), a little luck, and a good bit of skill.
 Ricers have their secret spots in the same way fly fisherfolk do.
 The “green” rice is gathered, parched, husked, winnowed and dried for storage.
 Unlike the pseudo stuff (which takes upwards of an hour to cook and still isn’t really done—see the Jim Northrup quote in the Guide to Good Eating) the real thing is actually incredibly convenient.
 It’s an enormous amount of work to gather and get ready to eat, but once we buy it, it’s actually naturally fast once you get it into the kitchen.
 Just put it in boiling water and simmer with some salt for about 15-20 minutes (times vary depending on the lake and the vintage), drain and eat.

 Honestly I kind of like to eat it just like that.
 Simple.
 Delicious.
-It’s nutty, its nice.
+It’s nutty, it’s nice.
 It’s subtly earthy.
 Beautifully in balance and extremely clean, with a lovely long finish.
 So yeah . . .
 I really kind of just like it the way it is, either as a main course, or on the side with most anything else.
 But I wouldn’t be a good Ojibwe-phile if I didn’t like to dress it with either a bit of hot bacon fat or, alternatively, some maple sugar (or syrup, which is, of course, just maple sugar with more liquid left in).
 In fact, it’s actually good with a bit of both; I guess it’s an Ojibwe alternative to a bacon and pancake breakfast.
+At the Roadhouse, we love to serve it with our Great Lakes whitefish, and also as a vegetarian dish cooked up with roasted squash, dried cherries, pecans, and fresh mint.